: Changing the tide of dental care

 As he looks forward into the future, François has big plans for serving his community.
 After spending some time treating patients with basic dental care, François wants to go on to specialise in oral surgery.
 But first, he hopes to return to his home region to provide care to patients like his mother: “That is what drives me.”

-This year our annual appeal is directed towards strengthening and building the healthcare capacity of the nations we serve.
 With your gift you will help make a lasting difference for people like François, his mum, and the multiplied thousands of people currently unable to have their dental pain alleviated.